paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-38a-single-family-mortgage-foreclosure.md

 **(b) Other payments**

-(1) **Other lienholders and the mortgagor** — Any surplus of proceeds from a foreclosure sale, after payment of the items described in subsection (a) of this section shall be paid in the following order:
+(1) **Other lienholders and the mortgagor** — Any surplus of proceeds from a foreclosure sale, after payment of the items described in subsection (a) shall be paid in the following order:

   (A) First, to holders of liens recorded after the mortgage in the order of priority under Federal law or the law of the State in which the security property is located.